Absentia (TV series): Release

 The world premiere of Absentia was the opening selection at the 57th Monte Carlo Television Festival in June 2017.
 Absentia was a featured panel at Sony Pictures Television for the annual TV Market.

 In Canada, Absentia was shown on Showcase in early 2018.
 In the United States, the series was picked up by Amazon and was released on Amazon Video on February 2, 2018.
 It was released on Amazon Video in the United Kingdom and Australia.
 The series was released in Sweden, Norway and Denmark on Viaplay December 5, 2017.

 Reception

-On review aggregator Rotten Tomatoes, the first season holds an approval rating of 47% based on 15 reviews, with an average rating of 5.78/10.
+On review aggregator Rotten Tomatoes, the first season holds an approval rating of 50% based on 16 reviews.
 The website's critical consensus reads, "Absentia sticks too closely to the procedural handbook, leaving its capable lead and mildly intriguing mystery treading water."
 On Metacritic, it has a weighted average score of 59 out of 100, based on the opinions of four critics, indicating "mixed or average reviews".